COVID-19 Pandemic Response

 Prizes up to $1,000 can still be claimed at lottery retailers offering the service.
 When claiming a larger prize, check with the retailer to ensure they have sufficient cash on hand to pay.

-All Prize Offices are open by appointment only.
+Prize Offices are open by appointment only.
 Claimants will be asked to answer a few health screening questions before an appointment can be made.
+Note: Effective November 12, the lottery prize claim office in Winnipeg is closed to the public.

 There may be processing delays at this time, and we appreciate your patience.